Is cinnamon good for you?

 - Pregnant?: Do NOT take cinnamon if you are pregnant.
 You could wind up with premature labor because cinnamon can induce contractions.

 I hope that you enjoyed this article because it is important and I really wanted to share it with you.
+The bottom line is to take cinnamon with diabetes.
 While cinnamon can help with lowering your blood sugar levels, yours in particular may still be too high.
 You may need something a bit more powerful.
 Here is what works best!
 If you have any questions about cinnamon and it’s benefits, please leave a comment below.
 I would appreciate it and will respond quickly.
 Thank you!